microsoftgraph/msgraph-beta-sdk-typescript/scripts/README.md

 This package provides a fluent API for interacting with Microsoft Graph administrative functions.

 > [!NOTE]
-> This package requires the `npm install @microsoft/msgraph-beta-sdk` package.
-It allows you to build applications using the [beta SDK](https://github.com/microsoftgraph/msgraph-beta-sdk-typescript) of Microsoft Graph.
+> This package allows you to build applications using the [beta SDK](https://github.com/microsoftgraph/msgraph-beta-sdk-typescript) of Microsoft Graph.
 If you want to try the stable Microsoft Graph APIs, use our [v1.0](https://learn.microsoft.com/graph/use-the-api#version) instead.

 ## Installation